bagnboost/DataNotes/DataNotes/Python/Decision Tree Builder.md

 			#Calculate the error rate of this split
 			error_rate = (left_errors + right_errors)/total_observations)

-			#If this is the lowest error rate found so far, store it
+			#If this is the lowest error rate found so far,
+			#store the feature anf error rate
 			if error_rate < best_error_rate:
+				best_feature = feature
 				best_error_rate = error_rate
-				best_feature = featur